 If the proposal is approved, trees must be planted in accordance to the City’s Design and Construction Standards and the citizen will sign a Standard Form Agreement with the City which states:

-- Maintenance includes watering, fertilizing, controlling weeds and pruning.
-The use of herbicides and pesticides is prohibited.
+- Maintenance includes watering, fertilizing, and controlling weeds; the use of herbicides and pesticides is prohibited

 Step 4: Acceptance into City Inventory